carpedavid/amalara/content/games/underground/index.md

 If you prefer your games in physical form, you can purchase copies from:

-- [Heroic Tales Shop](https://shop.heroictalesrpg.com/product/wendigo) - A5 full-color, saddle-stiched softcover printed by Mixam.
+- [Amalara Shop](https://shop.amalara.com/product/underground) - A5 full-color, saddle-stiched softcover printed by Mixam.

 *For solo or team play.
 Ages 10 and up.*